-Subsection (hd)(3).
+Subsection (h).
 Broad Investment Authority.
 Consistent with the portfolio theory of investment, this subsection permits a broad range of investments.
+The reference to investments "authorized by law other than this [act]" includes state statutes creating legal lists for investments.
+This provision does not contravene any other state statute that authorizes specific investments.
 The language derives from UPIA § 2(e).

 Section 4 of UMIFA (1972) indicated that an institution could invest "without restriction to investments a fiduciary may make."
-The committee removed this language from subsection (hd)(3) as unnecessary because states no longer have legal lists restricting fiduciary investing to the specific types of investments identified in statutory lists.
+The committee removed this language from subsection (h) as unnecessary because states no longer have legal lists restricting fiduciary investing to the specific types of investments identified in statutory lists.